 One may apply for up to DKK 6 million to cover:

 - PhD or postdoctoral fellowships.

-- Releasing/salary for project management to a limited extent (max.
-10% of the proposed total funding for a single project manager and a total of 15% for two)
+- Releasing/salary for project management and/or other tenured staff to a maximum of 10% of the proposed total funding for a single project manager and a maximum of 15% for two.

 - Project costs entailed by running the project, publications, meetings, conferences etc.

 - Dissemination of results and platforming of methodologies and activities.